60 Simple Bucket List Ideas that are Cheap (or Completely Free!)

 Have you ever wanted to officiate a wedding ceremony?
 Then think about becoming an ordained minister — it’s easier than you think.
 Simply Google “get ordained” and a slew of websites will come up that offer free ordination.
-On my last birthday, I got ordained with the American Marriage Ministries and it was super simple (and free), it took mere minutes.
+On my last birthday, I got ordained with the American Marriage Ministries.
+It was super simple, free, and only took mere minutes.
 Get started now with this article on How to Get Ordained Online: 5 Easy Steps to Ordination

 Be aware that each state has different laws on who can marry someone, check with Marriage Laws to find the rules in your state.

 10. ✦ Learn the Alphabet in Sign Language